Winter: Rutgers- Food and Sustainability in Thailand

 Available to SEBS students only.
 For more information please visit the SEBS Scholarships web page.

-Faculty leader & Student testimonials
+Faculty leader and Student testimonials

 Karl R. Matthews, Ph.D., is a Professor of Food Microbiology in the Department of Food Science at Rutgers, The State University of New Jersey.
 He serves as Chair of the Department of Food Science.
 Matthews’ research addresses farm-to-fork food safety issues.
 His research covers elucidating at the molecular level the interaction of human enteric pathogens with plants to developing novel antimicrobials to improve the microbial safety of fresh fruits and vegetables from post-harvest processing to retail practices.
 He serves as Principle and Co-principle investigator on federal and foundation grants and commercial funded projects.
 He is actively engaged in teaching at the undergraduate and graduate level and served as the Food Science undergraduate program director.
 Matthews has given presentations and lectures throughout the world.
 He is involved in projects in China, Philippines, and Thailand to promote development of Food Science programs and microbial food safety.